-The UH Drusinsky Sports Medicine Institute at UH Ahuja Medical Center will offer athletes of all ages a one-stop shop for comprehensive orthopedic services including performance training, on-site surgical services, physical and occupational therapy, and more.Learn More
+The UH Drusinsky Sports Medicine Institute at UH Ahuja Medical Center offers athletes of all ages a one-stop shop for comprehensive orthopedic services including performance training, on-site surgical services, physical and occupational therapy, and more.Learn More about UH Drusinsky Sports Medicine Institute Learn More about Performance Training by T3 Performance

 As the official health care partner for the Cleveland Browns, our team of experts provide care both on and off the field, from pee wee to pro.
 Learn more about the Cleveland Browns & UH partnership.